Are you looking for a screw-free solution to connect two pieces of wood? If you have access to a laser cutter, we might have just the thing for you.

 For reference, my process is the following:

-1. I make a 3D design of my project in Onshape where I just draw blocks as joints.
+- I make a 3D design of my project in Onshape where I just draw blocks as joints.
 Not the real joint.
-Here's the Onshape document for the planter: link
+Here is the Onshape document for the planter: link

-4. In the hammer joint design in Onshape, I set the thickness of the material i'm going to use.
+- In the hammer joint design in Onshape, I set the thickness of the material I am going to use.

-6. In Rhinoceros I copy the mortise and tenon to all locations where it's used.
+- In Rhinoceros I copy the mortise and tenon to all locations where it is used.

-Onshape cad software that runs completely in your browser, so you don't need to install anything to use it.
-If you're familiar to fusion360 you'll find it very similar in capabilities and use.
-They have paid plans but if you don't mind your designs being public, you can use it for free.
+Onshape cad software that runs completely in your browser, so you do not need to install anything to use it.
+If you are familiar to fusion360 you will find it very similar in capabilities and use.
+They have paid plans but if you do not mind your designs being public, you can use it for free.
 You do need to create an account to enter though.

 Here you can view the design in 3D.
 But if you want to change the parameters (or change anything else) you need to create an account at Onshape and then clone the design.
-Once you've done that you can make modifications.
+Once you have done that you can make modifications.

-In the design tree on the left you'll see three variables (with the x-icon).
+In the design tree on the left, you will see three variables (with the x-icon).

 Double click them, type in a new value and hit the check mark to update the model

-I know, you've seen the other variables in the "do not change" folder ;).
+I know, you have seen the other variables in the "do not change" folder ;).
 You can experiment here, but note that they might lead to not-working results.

 Exporting to PDF

-Once you're happy with the desing, you might want to get a 2d drawing to paste in your design.
+Once you are happy with the design, you might want to get a 2d drawing to paste in your design.
 To export both parts in a single pdf, do the following:

 Exporting to DXF/DWG